RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation

-Paired $t$-tests on exact match accuracy reveal no statistically significant differences between RAG variants in either API-only ($p \geq 0.18 > 0.05$ for all comparisons) or hybrid ($p \geq 0.70 > 0.05$) contexts, indicating that API generation remains challenging across all approaches.
+Paired two-tailed $t$-tests on exact match accuracy show no statistically significant differences between retrieval approaches in either API-only ($p \geq 0.18$) or mixed-documentation settings ($p \geq 0.70$).
+The corresponding 95\% confidence intervals for paired mean differences include zero, indicating that the observed differences are not statistically reliable.
+Overall, REST API call generation remains challenging across all evaluated approaches.